 UNMAS assists in ensuring that peace operations are fit to implement their complex mandates in situations where there is an explosive threat.
-UNMAS currently supports the protection of United Nations personnel and assets in nine peacekeeping operations.
-UNMAS provides specialized explosive ordnance training to military and police contingents in many peace operations.
-UNMAS also works alongside national authorities in the Central African Republic, the Democratic Republic of the Congo and Mali to strengthen national capacity and ensure that weapons and ammunition are stored safely and securely.
+UNMAS currently supports the protection of United Nations personnel and assets and provides specialized explosive ordnance training to military and police contingents in many peace operations.
+UNMAS has worked alongside national authorities in the Central African Republic, the Democratic Republic of the Congo and Mali to strengthen national capacity and ensure that weapons and ammunition are stored safely and securely.
 In several contexts, including the Central African Republic, Cyprus and Sudan, weapons and ammunition management and mine action have contributed to sustaining peace and confidence-building in the aftermath of conflict.